Anmol53/Javascript-Conceptual-Questions/README.md

 16. ## Explain event delegation.

-    **Event delegation** allows us to add event listeners to the parent instead of having to add event listeners individually for each child.
+    <span style="color:#DA0037;">**_Event delegation_**</span> allows us to add event listeners to the parent instead of having to add event listeners individually for each child.
 It uses _`event bubbling`_, where the event on the child is bubbled up to the parent.
 When the event bubbles up to the parent element, we can check the event object's target property to gain a reference to the actually clicked child element.
 This becomes more handy when child elements are frequently added and removed from the parent element.

     ***